dotnet/docs/docs/machine-learning/tutorials/taxi-fare.md

 # Tutorial: Use ML.NET to predict New York taxi fares (regression)

 > [!NOTE]
 > This topic refers to ML.NET, which is currently in Preview, and material may be subject to change.
-For more information, visit [the ML.NET introduction](https://www.microsoft.com/net/learn/apps/machine-learning-and-ai/ml-dotnet).
+For more information, see the [ML.NET introduction](https://www.microsoft.com/net/learn/apps/machine-learning-and-ai/ml-dotnet).

 This tutorial illustrates how to use ML.NET to build a [regression model](../resources/glossary.md#regression) for predicting New York City taxi fares.